 The importance of a teamwork

 And the lessons that come with a life of playing team sports have been drilled into Leeanne – communication, trust and sticking together all matter more than anything else.
-It’s a philosophy she’s tried to instil in her teams since.
+It’s a philosophy she’s tried to instil in her teams ever since.

 “I remember standing and talking to [Events SA] and saying ‘Listen, I just happened to be the captain of the team at the moment or the coach.
 But there are plenty of you who are going to kick the winning goals or shoot the winning baskets as we go forward, and we will celebrate those victories.
 There will be time when we have losses and there will be times when we make mistakes, but as long as we stick together as a team we will be fine.’

 “I use that analogy a lot.
 I see my involvement with sport, teaching me how to communicate with people, teaching me how to understand others, being really respectful.

 “With team sport in particular, I had certainly discovered that it’s about team and ‘there is no I in team’.
 I know that that sounds like a really typical phrase, but it is very much about that from my perspective.”